Lactic Acid and Muscle Burn

 As our bodies break down and use fuels (energy), hydrogen is released.
 The hydrogen builds up and makes our muscles more acidic.
 It's much harder to breakdown glucose into energy in an acidic environment.
 So the energy going to your muscles starts to drop off, slowing you down.
 It's the hydrogen buildup and inflammation of the muscle from working it that causes muscle fatigue, not the lactate.

 We evolved this mechanism for two reasons.
 The first is a way to give us a shot of energy during emergencies like when a wild animal suddenly appears.
-Then it trails off quickly, so we don't keep pushing our bodies for extended periods of time and damaging muscles from overexertion.
+Then it trails off quickly, so we don't keep pushing our bodies for extended periods and damaging muscles from overexertion.

 Over time, lactate helps improve endurance.
 Oxygen is used to break down glucose and fat for energy in little organic power plants called mitochondria.
 When you exercise intensely, the increased lactate production helps create more mitochondria.
 The more mitochondria you have, the more lactate you can use and convert to energy, increasing your endurance.
 It's something of a virtuous cycle.